mckennapsean/dissertation/content/06-security.md

 ![
-  The BubbleNet dashboard labeled by its corresponding encodings: a) location map based on a Dorling cartogram, b) temporal chart and heatmap, c) attribute bullet bar charts, d) record details table, and e) selection overview.
+  We present the BubbleNet dashboard, labeled by its corresponding encodings: a) location map based on a Dorling cartogram, b) temporal chart and heatmap, c) attribute bullet bar charts, d) record details table, and e) selection overview.
 ](figures/bubble-net/dashboard.pdf){#fig:dashboard width="100%"}